The Terry Kershaw Student Essay Contest is named in the honor of the late Dr. Terry Kershaw.

 • Utilize document sources with either MLA or the APA style guide.

 1. Include a separate cover sheet is a must.
-Cover sheet must include: your name, essay title, mailing address, email address, telephone number, name of the college you attend, your class status (i.e., freshman, sophomore, junior, senior or graduate student) and name of faculty advisor.
+Cover sheet should be a separate Word file and must include: your name, essay title, mailing address, email address, telephone number, name of the college you attend, your class status (i.e., freshman, sophomore, junior, senior or graduate student) and name of faculty advisor.
+Submissions that fail to send the cover sheet as a separate document will be declined without the ability to resubmit.

 2. DO NOT type your name on ANY of the pages.
 Reviewers must NOT have any identifying clues from your paper.